A Scandal in Bohemia: Holmes' relationship to Adler

 Adler earns Holmes' unbounded admiration.
-When the King of Bohemia says, "Would she not have made an admirable queen?
+When the King of Bohemia says: "Would she not have made an admirable queen?
 Is it not a pity she was not on my level?"
 Holmes replies that Adler is indeed on a much different level from the King, implying that she was superior to the King all along.

 The beginning of "A Scandal in Bohemia" describes the high regard in which Holmes held Adler:

 To Sherlock Holmes she is always the woman.
 I have seldom heard him mention her under any other name.
 In his eyes she eclipses and predominates the whole of her sex.
 It was not that he felt any emotion akin to love for Irene Adler.
 All emotions, and that one particularly, were abhorrent to his cold, precise but admirably balanced mind.
 He was, I take it, the most perfect reasoning and observing machine that the world has seen, but as a lover he would have placed himself in a false position.
 He never spoke of the softer passions, save with a gibe and a sneer.
 They were admirable things for the observer—excellent for drawing the veil from men's motives and actions.
 But for the trained reasoner to admit such intrusions into his own delicate and finely adjusted temperament was to introduce a distracting factor which might throw a doubt upon all his mental results.
 Grit in a sensitive instrument, or a crack in one of his own high-power lenses, would not be more disturbing than a strong emotion in a nature such as his.
 And yet there was but one woman to him, and that woman was the late Irene Adler, of dubious and questionable memory.

-This "memory" is kept alive by a photograph of Irene Adler, which had been deliberately left behind when she and her new husband took flight with the embarrassing photograph of her with the King.
+This "memory" is kept alive by a photograph of Irene Adler, which had been deliberately left behind when she and her new husband took flight with the humiliating photograph of her with the King.
 Holmes had then asked for and received this photo from the King, as payment for his work on the case.
 In "The Five Orange Pips" he comments to a client that he has been defeated on a mere handful of occasions and only once by a woman.

 In derivative works, she is frequently used as a romantic interest for Holmes, a departure from Doyle's novels where he only admired her for her wit and cunning.
-In his Sherlock Holmes Handbook, Christopher Redmond notes "the Canon provides little basis for either sentimental or prurient speculation about a Holmes-Adler connection."
+In his Sherlock Holmes Handbook, Christopher Redmond notes that "the Canon provides little basis for either sentimental or prurient speculation about a Holmes-Adler connection".